mahesh973/mahesh973/README.md

 ## Hi, I'm Mahesh 👋

-<h3> I'm a AI Enthusiast and a recent Data Science Grad from Northeastern University.</h3>
+<h3> I'm an AI Enthusiast and a recent Data Science Grad from Northeastern University.</h3>

 ---